A8N0RMAL/Operating-Systems/README.md

 ---

 ### Process Synchronization Problem
-### Concurrent Processes and Shared Variable Problem
+### 📌Concurrent Processes and Shared Variable Problem

 #### Problem Description:
 Three concurrent processes, **P1**, **P2**, and **P3**, access a shared variable **D**, which is initialized to `100`.
 Each process modifies `D` as follows: